-In our opinion, the financial statements present fairly, in all material respects, the financial position of Appia Energy Corp. and its subsidiary as at September 30, 2015 and 2014 and the results of its operations, changes in equity and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Appia Energy Corp. and its subsidiary as at September 30, 2016 and 2015 and the results of its changes in equity, operations, and cash flows for the years then ended in accordance with International Financial Reporting Standards.